 The eSIM feature is available in many countries around the world, and Apple has a full list of carriers that support eSIM on its website.

-The iPhone 11 has a new Apple-designed U1 chip that enables Ultra Wideband technology for improved spatial awareness.
+The iPhone 11 has an Apple-designed U1 chip that enables Ultra Wideband technology for improved spatial awareness.
 The chip lets the iPhone 11 precisely locate other U1-equipped Apple devices, which is ultimately going to make it easier to find a device that's lost.

 Apple likens Ultra Wideband to "GPS at the scale of the living room," which is accurate as the technology is designed specifically for improved indoor positioning.